-Finding the best automotive buffer will likely prove to be difficult at best as most of us realize we are drowning in a sea of information!
 Any session within the hundred or so online forums will be a frustrating experience with opinion after opinion; most of which are nothing more than inexperience people misrepresenting themselves. (not that I have an opinion!)
-Unfortunately will this overabundance of bad information, many of you will be making a decision with partial information.
+Unfortunately with this overabundance of bad information, many of you will be making a decision based on partial information at best, and bad information at worst.
 My car buffer review is designed to walk you through the process and ask questions that you didn't even know to ask yourself, all so you can then make an informed decision!

 Isn't that the million dollar question?
 And if you had that answer, you most likely wouldn't be here.
 Many of you will struggle to find the perfect automotive buffer for the job.
 So follow along as I break it down into bite sized pieces and lay the dots out for you to connect based on you and your world.